 Halacha: As a Modern Orthodox congregation, our practices and decisions are governed by Halacha.
 We are committed to studying together to be well-informed on the issues facing our community.
 We treasure our living Mesorah that serves as the foundation of our Kehillah while we are also committed to making decisions that best represent and reflect our community’s values.

 Torah: “Aseh Toratcha Kevah” Torah is primary in our lives through the commitment to daily study and as the source of our values.
-It is our responsibility to teach Torah broadly and model a life committed to Torah.
+It is our responsibility to teach Torah broadly, model a life committed to Torah and offer opportunities for learning Torah.

-Tefilla: Communal tefilla that engages both men and women is a foundation of our Kehillah.
+Tefillah: Communal tefilla that engages both men and women is a foundation of our Kehillah.
 We strive to create an atmosphere conducive to developing a personal relationship with God through respectful, dignified, and joyous traditional tefilla.
-Children are welcome to join in tefilla as well as in youth programming.
+Children are encouraged to join in tefilla as well as in youth programming.
 We are committed to providing our community with daily minyanim as well as Shabbat and Chagim services.

 Zionism: The establishment and flourishing of the State of Israel is of undeniable religious significance.
 We recognize and appreciate the contributions of the State of Israel to worldwide Jewry.
 We encourage activism and advocacy on behalf of Israel even as we note that support of Israel comes in many forms and spans different ideological outlooks.

-Women: We embrace the developments that have opened up high level Jewish study to women and opportunities for women to lead our communities.
-The Denver Kehillah looks forward to proactively providing all women of the community ways to study, teach and assume leadership roles.
+Women: We embrace the developments that have opened for higher Jewish study for women and other opportunities to lead our communities.
+The Denver Kehillah proactively offers women options for learning, teaching, and other leadership roles as well as active participation in services.

 Chesed: “Olam Chesed Yibaneh” Build the World with Kindness.
-Members of The Denver Kehillah are dedicated to performing acts of kindness and service for each other and for those in need.
+Members of The Denver Kehillah are dedicated to performing acts of kindness and service for one another.
 All of humanity is created in God’s image; we therefore aim to promote the well-being of all.

 Value of the Secular World: We affirm the value of interacting with, gaining from, and contributing to the secular world.
 We are committed to using our strengths to contribute to the greater Denver, Colorado, and American communities that we call home.